Apply Current Vacancy

 The following types of behaviour, where repeated or occurring as part of a pattern of behaviour could be considered to be workplace bullying:

-• physical or verbal abuse;
+• Physical or verbal abuse;

-• intimidation;
+• Intimidation;

-• yelling, screaming or offensive language;
+• Yelling, screaming or offensive language;

-• excluding or isolating employees;
+• Excluding or isolating employees;

-• psychological harassment;
+• Psychological harassment;

-• assigning meaningless tasks unrelated to the job;
+• Assigning meaningless tasks unrelated to the job;

-• giving employees impossible jobs;
+• Giving employees impossible jobs;

-• deliberately changed work rosters to inconvenience particular employees;
+• Deliberately changed work rosters to inconvenience particular employees;

-• undermining work performance by deliberately withholding information vital for effective work performance.
-Other types of behaviour may also constitute bullying.
+• Undermining work performance by deliberately withholding information vital for effective work performance.

 Workplace bullying can occur between a worker and a manager or supervisor, or between co-workers.

-Bullying is not an acceptable part of Kestrel Apprentice Solutions work culture.
+Bullying is not an acceptable part of Kestrel Recruitment work culture.
 It is a significant occupational health and safety issue of concern if it occurs in the workplace or the working environment, as it can cause harm to a person’s health and well being, both physical and psychological.
 Bullying may also be unlawful if it is linked to, or based on, one of the above-specified protected attributes covered by anti-discrimination legislation.

 Bullying does not cover situations where an employee has a grievance about legitimate and reasonable: